 Hospital care (inpatient and outpatient) received through a preferred provider is covered at 90% for covered services after the deductible has been satisfied.
 Services provided by a network physician in an out-of-network hospital are covered at the network benefit level.
 Please note that any charges submitted by an out-of-network hospital would be treated as out-of-network claims.
-Professional services provided by an out-of-network provider at an in-network facility are covered at 90% after the deductible and not subject to R&C reductions.
 Notification of an inpatient admission is required.
 Notification is recommended for certain outpatient procedures and services.